makersacademy/takeaway-challenge/domain_models.md

 ### Messages:
 1. Takeaway => Use checkout function to take payment
 2. Takeaway => Check payment matches the total, else raise error

+## User Story 4
+As a customer
+So that I am reassured that my order will be delivered on time I would like to receive a text such as "Thank you!
+Your order was placed and will be delivered before 18:52" after I have ordered

+### Nouns:
+As a **customer**
+So that I am reassured that my order will be delivered on time I would like to receive a **text** such as "Thank you!
+Your order was placed and will be delivered before 18:52" after I have ordered
+### Verbs:
+As a customer
+So that I am **reassured** that my order will be delivered on time I would like to **receive** a text such as "Thank you!
+Your order was placed and will be delivered before 18:52" after I have ordered
+### Objects:
+1. User (customer)
+2. Text
+3. Order = Confirmation
+### Messages:
+1. Text => Send text Message
+2. Order => Confirmation when payment has been made